Loading

 September 2025

-New zoning code bans solar on prime irrigated farmland — county-wide
+New ordinance bans solar on USDA prime irrigated farmland — countywide

-Ada County adopts the code amendment.
-The new ordinance prohibits solar development on USDA-classified prime irrigated farmland across the entire county.
-Every developer evaluating Ada County for solar now faces a categorical prohibition — not a discretionary hearing.
-One project's denial became every developer's barrier.
+Ada County adopts the ordinance amendment.
+The new code prohibits solar development on all USDA-classified prime irrigated farmland across the entire county — not just the Melba submarket.
+Every solar developer evaluating Ada County now faces a categorical prohibition, not a discretionary hearing.
+One project's denial became an industrywide county closure.

 The Categorical Risk